RustyTheDalek/races/README.md

 If the race is restricted to a specific vehicle, the label will include **'using [vehicle]'** where [vehicle] is the name of the restricted vehicle.
 You must be in that vehicle when prompted to join the race.
 If permission to spawn vehicles is given or not required, you can spawn the restricted vehicle by typing **`/races spawn [vehicle]`** where [vehicle] is the restricted vehicle.
 For example, if the label shows **using 'adder'**, you can spawn the vehicle by typing **`/races spawn adder`**.

 If the race is restricted to a specific vehicle class, the label will include **'using [class] vehicle class'** where [class] is the vehicle class.
 The class number will be in parentheses.
 You must be in a vehicle of that class when prompted to join the race.
 If the class is Custom (-1), you can view which vehicles are allowed in the race by getting out of any vehicle you are in, walking into the registration waypoint on foot and trying to join the race.
 The chat window will list which vehicles you can use in the class Custom (-1) race.
-If the class is not Custom (-1), you can list vehicles in the class by typing **`/races lvehicles [class]`** where [class] is the vehicle class number.
+If the class is not Custom (-1).

 If the race changes vehicles randomly every lap, the label will include **'using random vehicles'**.
 If a vehicle is specified after the **'using random vehicles'** message, racers will be placed in the specified vehicle when the race starts.